pat-mart/alpha_lib/README.md

 ## Features

-alpha_lib can accurately calculate the altitude and azimuth of an object at any location or time.
+alpha_lib can accurately calculate the altitude and azimuth of a deep sky object at any location or time.

-The local or Greenwich mean sideral time and Julian date can also be calculated.
+The local or Greenwich mean sideral time and Julian date can also be calculated, in addition to other numerical values regarding the sun and timekeeping.

-Additionally, it can determine the rise and set times of an object, in addition to when (and where) an object will "peak" in the sky.
+Furthermore, alpha_lib can calculate the rise and set times of an object, in addition to when (and where) an object will "peak" in the sky.

-The current implementation of coordinate filtering is a little janky, but it can indicate the times an object is above a certain altitude or within a certain azimuth range.
+The current implementation of coordinate filtering is probably suboptimal, but it can indicate the times an object is above a certain altitude or within a certain azimuth range.

 ## Usage